-If such a shift were to occur, several benefits would be seen in the community:\
+If such a shift were to occur, several benefits would be seen in the community:

-- More than 1,300 parking stalls per day freed up in downtown and midtown - \$1.9M+ in annual parking costs saved, primarily by employers - 2,600 fewer vehicle trips per day on our roadways - Improved air quality - Reduced stress and improved health for commuters - Omaha becomes more attractive to our millennials and those who may want to move here - A more vibrant downtown and midtown, with increased street-level activity, social connectedness, and retail and restaurant business
+- More than 1,300 parking stalls per day freed up in downtown and midtown - \$1.9M+ in annual parking costs saved, primarily by employers - 2,600 fewer vehicle trips per day on our roadways - Improved air quality - Reduced stress and improved health for commuters - Omaha becomes more attractive to our millennials and those who may want to move here - A more vibrant downtown and midtown, with increased street-level activity, social connectedness, and retail and restaurant business the study area.

-The addition of ORBT (Omaha's bus rapid transit system launching in early 2020) and a proposed modern streetcar could increase the area's mode split by an additional 9%, freeing up another 754 parking spots per day and saving \$1M in parking costs based on surface parking.\
+The addition of ORBT (Omaha's bus rapid transit system launching in early 2020) and a proposed urban circulator (aka modern streetcar) could increase the area's mode split by an additional 9%, freeing up another 754 parking spots per day and saving \$1M in parking costs based on surface parking.